ChenZhongPu/data-structure-swufe/book/src/hash/function.md

 \\[(31 \times areaCode + prefix) \times 31 + lineNum\\]

 ## Compression function
 Since our goal is an array index, not a 32-bit integer, we need to perform a compression function on the hash code.
 If keys are short non-negative integers, the compression function itself is the hash function.
+In what follows, we introduce three common compression functions for hashing.

 ### The division method
 The **division method** for creating functions maps a key (hash code) *k* into one of *m* slots by taking the remainder of *k* divided by *m*.
 That is, the compression function is: